 The law librarianship and legal informatics concentration will prepare graduates for careers in law libraries, information organizations using legal information resources and information publishers.
 Law librarians play key roles as information professionals in the management of information, training, and information organization in many diverse settings including law schools, courts, private law firms, corporations, government departments and agencies, or in correctional institutions.

 - Total coursework is 36 credit hours (12 courses).

-- Enrollment in INFO 5090 (practicum/practicum) unless officially waived based on previous professional and industry experience.
+- Enrollment in INFO 5090 - Practicum unless officially waived based on previous professional and industry experience.
 Visit the Practicum Page for practicum requirements and practicum waiver request information.

 Required Courses (9 credit hours)